madebypixel02/42-Madrid-Cursus/ft_printf/README.md

 ```
 make all	Compiles the libftprintf.a file
 make test	Compiles ft_printf and libft with the main.c inside the tests/ folder.
-Also checks for leaks in Mac and Linux (Requires valgrind command in linux)
+Checks for leaks in Mac and Linux
-make test2	Another test from a fellow 42 student, also checks for leaks
+make test2	Another test from a fellow 42 student, also checks for leaks (Mac only)
 make bonus	Compiles all bonus files instead of the mandatory ones
 make git	Stages every modified file to commit and pushes to upstream branch
 ```